samuong1/FinalNvidiaProject/README.md

 ## Limitations

-**This program is NOT perfect!** This model was running for 480 epochs, with a training dataset of ~700 images (which took ~18 hours to train).
+**This model is NOT perfect!** This model was running for 480 epochs, with a training dataset of ~700 images (which took ~18 hours to train).
 Despite this, it may not correctly classify objects, or fail to identify objects at all.
 In order to get better results,  you will need to retrain this model.
 See "Running This Project" for more information.